godofwarnings/College-Stuff/general-documents/VPN_GUIDE_MANJARO.md

 sudo yay -Syu openvpn
 ```

-This installs openvpn along with any other updates pending.
+this will install openvpn along with any other updates pending.
 Otherwise, simply use

 ```bash
 sudo yay -S openvpn